 Thyroidectomy is the surgical removal of all or part of your thyroid gland.
 Your thyroid is a butterfly-shaped gland located in the front of your neck.
 It makes hormones that control every part of your metabolism, from your heart rate to how quickly you burn calories.

-Thyroidectomy is used to treat thyroid disorders, such as cancer, noncancerous enlargement of the thyroid (goiter) and overactive thyroid (hyperthyroidism).
+Health care providers perform thyroidectomy to treat thyroid disorders.
+These include cancer, noncancerous enlargement of the thyroid (goiter) and overactive thyroid (hyperthyroidism).

 Thyroidectomy is generally a safe procedure.
 But as with any surgery, thyroidectomy carries a risk of complications.

 - Bleeding.
 Sometimes bleeding can block your airway, making it hard to breathe.

 - Low parathyroid hormone levels (hypoparathyroidism).
 Sometimes surgery damages the parathyroid glands, located behind your thyroid.
 The parathyroid glands regulate calcium levels in the blood.
 If blood calcium levels are too low, you may experience numbness, tingling or cramping.

 - Permanent hoarse or weak voice due to nerve damage to the vocal cords.

 How you prepare